- Mission Statement

 - Enhance multidisciplinary professional relationships for the advancement of patient care.

-The CNNT Executive Committee is composed of thirteen members:
+The CNNT Executive Committee is composed of twelve members:

 - Immediate Past Chair, Membership Chair